boschglobal/luisy/docs/source/reruns.rst

 --------

 Depending on how many people are working on the same pipeline, manual deletions can get annoying quite fast.
-Therefore implemented in each :py:class:`luisy.tasks.base.Task` a feature to detect whether it need to be rerun based on code changes.
+Therefore a feature is implemented in :py:class:`luisy.tasks.base.Task` to detect whether the task needs to be rerun based on code changes.

 More specific, whenever a :py:mod:`luisy` pipeline has been successfully executed, a hash of the code of all executed tasks is computed and